jedrzejkubica/GBA-centrality/README.md

 ```

 ### Step 4.
-Prepare a list of causal genes
+Prepare a list of causal genes for the phenotype of interst

 Create a TSV file `causalGenes.tsv` (without a header) with 2 columns: gene name, pathology

+> [!NOTE]
+> GBA centrality maps protein Uniprot IDs to gene ENSG IDs, and knwon causal gene names to ENSG IDs.

 ## How to run _GBA centrality_

-As input, GBA centrality takes an interactome SIF file, a Uniprot file and a TSV file with known causal genes for the phenotype of interest.
+As input, GBA centrality takes an interactome SIF file, a parsed Uniprot file and a TSV file with known causal genes for the phenotype of interest.

-Example usage for an infetility phenotype MMAF and parameters alpha=0.5, d_max=10
+Example usage for an infetility phenotype MMAF and parameters alpha=0.5, d_max=10:

 ```
 python GBA_centrality.py \